runicscribe/worldbuilding-docs/dae-machina/culture/races/aeldar/aeljinn.md

 This means that they do not have the same aging constraint as modern 'jinn, and can freely shift between human and elemental form despite being over 2000 years old.
 Their great age also typically means they have accumulated a great deal of knowledge and magical power over the aeons, and often have a variety of unique abilities.

+Many High 'jinn serve as leaders among the 'jinn communities.

 ## False 'jinn